 UCL Press journals do not charge an Article-Processing Charge (APC) for submission or publication in this journal.
 Journal of Bentham Studies authors will not be required to make an APC payment for submission or publication of their article

 How to submit

 Authors should follow the journal’s author guidelines.
 Manuscripts that are not formatted appropriately for the journal will be referred to edit accordingly before peer review.

 All submissions should be sent to the Editor.
 Please email your full manuscript, author CV, as well as a 300 word abstract to the Editor at firstname.lastname@example.org.

 Before submitting to the journal, all authors must have read and agreed to the journal’s editorial policy, found here.

 Preparing your manuscript

-Authors are requested to follow the UCL Press author guidelines, as well as the following specific instructions outlined here.
+Authors are requested to follow the guidelines for journal authors, as well as the following specific instructions outlined here.
 It is the responsibility of the author to ensure adherence to the style guide.
 Please note that editors will not undertake any extensive formatting to this extent, and anything not adhering to the guidelines might be returned for revision.

 Journal of Bentham Studies operates double blind peer review, where both the reviewers and authors are anonymised during review.
 Authors should submit an anonymous version of the manuscript, stripped of all identifying references to the author(s) for peer review.
 The word count should be clearly indicated.
 All submissions must be in .doc or .docx format to facilitate the peer-review process.